yobson/Y86_64-forth/README.md

 You will need a modern version of GHC and cabal.
 Simply run `make` in the code directory.

 ### The Interpreter
-To use the interpreter (I assume a unix system), simply run `rlwrap ./FORTH`.
-Do not be thrown by the lack of prompt!
+- To use the interpreter (I assume a unix system), simply run `rlwrap ./FORTH -i` or `rlwrap ./FORTH --interactive`.
+- You can give a file as input and it will load in the functions defined in it and prepare the stack.

 ### The Compiler
-I am going to completely change how the compiler is used (because it is a little inconvenient at time of writing) so watch this space.

-Assuming your code is in the file `code.f`, run `cat code.f | ./FORTH c`.
-The output will be printed on the screen.
-Copy this into
+Assuming your code is in the file `code.f`, run `./FORTH -o OutFile code.f`.
+If you do not specify an output, the code will be printed to stdout.
+You can turn off optimisation with `-n` or `--no-opt` although it will still do some inlining.

+To run the code, copy it into
 [this simulator](http://www.cs.ox.ac.uk/people/alex.rogers/Y86-64/) and hit run.
 The stop of the stack at the end of the simulation is denoted by `< RSP` and the bottom is at `0x01f8`